Dive into the numbers

 Current levy rate

-The Council is proposing a 9.4% levy rate increase for 2020.
+The Council approved of a 3.7% levy rate increase for 2021.
 Despite the total levy increasing, the City property tax rate is less than it was five years ago.

 Low city taxes compared to similar cities